nkkl/noregrets/README.md

 1. Fork this repository.
 If you don't know how to do this, look for the button labeled "fork" at the top of the page and click it.
 [Github also has some nice instructions on how to do it](https://help.github.com/articles/fork-a-repo/).

 2. Go to the _posts folder, and create a new file.
 It must follow the naming convention `YYYY-MM-DD-ITEM-NAME.markdown`.
-For example, if you wanted to add a recommendation for an awesome spatula, you would create a file named `2016-10-01-spatula.markdown`.
+For example, if you wanted to add a recommendation for an awesome water bottle, you would create a file named `2016-10-01-water-bottle.markdown`.

 3. Write your recommendation in the new file you just created.
 Follow this templating structure (note that the `short` property defines the hover text on the main page, so make it descriptive):
    ```